mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/8_Basic_Injection_Attacks.md

 ### Steps

-1. In Juice Shop, attempt to login with username: `'` and password: `123`.
+1. In Juice Shop, attempt to authenticate with username: `'` and password: `123`.
 Capture the response.
 2. Inspect the response; it should be an error (usually HTTP 500).
-Note the error type.
+Take Notice of the error type.
-3. Look for the SQL query printed in the error message; copy it for analysis.
+3. Look for the SQL query printed in the error message; And copy it to a text editor.
-4. Replace the email value in the SQL query with: `' OR TRUE --` and consider what effect this has on the query.
+4. Replace the email value in the copied SQL query with: `' OR TRUE --` and consider what effect this has on the query.
-5. Login again using the username: `' OR TRUE --` and password: `123`.
+5. In Juiceshop, Authenticate again using the username: `' OR TRUE --` and password: `123`.
 6. Check which user you are authenticated as.

 > ⚠️ Exposing SQL queries or stack traces is a serious security flaw as it aids attackers.